-Six months later, we were working on our first PBS documentary– the life story of Eugene O’Neill, in concert with the Milwaukee Rep. By this time we had film editing equipment, and one of my partners, Rob Riordan, did similar magic using stills shot in a faux “rehearsal” by my other partner Ric Sorgel.
-It turned out beautifully, and that short segment is shown below.
+Six months later, we were working on our first documentary-- the life story of Eugene O'Neill, in concert with the Milwaukee Rep. By this time we had film editing equipment, and one of my partners, Rob Riordan, did similar magic using stills shot in a faux "rehearsal" by my other partner Ric Sorgel.
+It turned out beautifully, and that short segment in shown below.

 I don't remember when Ken Burns emerged on the scene, but I do remember mentioning to my wife at home watching one of his beautiful videos, "That style looks familiar."
 I'm sure many slideshow makers across the country were thinking the same thing.